kungaroh/kungaroh.github.io/aboutme.md

 the Best Overall Game, for Mamma's Milkeria <!-- link it -->
 and the Highly Commended award for Musica Gems  <!-- link it -->

 I have took part and submitted a game<!-- link bacteria busters--> for the Ludum Dare 56 game jam!
-This is a personal achievement as it is the 72 hour/ non-degree related game jam I have submitted a game for
+This is a personal achievement as it is the first 72 hour/ non-degree related game jam I have submitted a game for